Cessna 441 Conquest II: Operators

 The Conquest II is operated by corporate owners, air charter operators and previously by the Royal Flying Doctor Service in Australia.
 Examples of the type have been exported to many countries including Austria, Australia, Canada, Ecuador, Finland, Germany, Iceland, Mexico, Norway, Peru, South Africa, Sweden and the United Kingdom.

-By May 2019, 290 aircraft remained in service, at a $.75-.9M value down from $1-1.9M in 2011.
+As of May 2019, 290 aircraft remained in service, with midlife aircraft in good condition valued at approximately $750,000–$900,000, down from $1–1.9 million in 2011.
+As of February 2023, 265 aircraft remained in operation.